 - (II) General Lighting Restrictions. - 1) All luminaries shall be fully shielded and shall not cause sky glow. - 2) Light trespass greater than two-tenths (0.2) of a foot-candle at the line of any abutting property, not including public roadways, is prohibited. - 3) No luminaire shall emit glare beyond a property line. - 4) Total illumination shall be the lowest intensity possible for the intended use. - 5) It is recommended that lighting be reduced after a business closes and that motion detector lighting is used. - (III) Gas Station-Type Canopies: Luminaries mounted on a canopy shall be recessed in the ceiling of the canopy so that the lens cover is recessed or mounted flush with the ceiling of the canopy and fully shielded.
-Luminaries shall not be mounted on the sides or top of the canopy, and the sides or fascias of the canopy shall not be illuminated. - (IV) Lighted Advertising Signs: - 1) Moving, fluttering, blinking, or flashing lights or signs and electronic message signs are prohibited. - 2) The outdoor operation of searchlights, lasers, or other high intensity beams for advertising purposes is prohibited. - (V) Pre-existing Outdoor Lighting: - 1) Any luminaire that replaces a non-conforming, pre-existing luminaire, or any luminaire that is moved, shall meet the standards of this Ordinance. - 2) Pre-existing luminaries that cause glare on any public roadways shall fully comply with this Ordinance immediately. - 3) All pre-existing luminaries shall be in compliance with this Ordinance by January 1, 2016. - (D) Exceptions.
-The following are exempt from this Ordinance: - (I) Temporary luminaries required for construction projects (not to exceed 30 days), - (II) Luminaries related to police, fire, or other emergency services, - (III) Hazard warning luminaries required by federal regulatory agencies, and - (IV) Low intensity temporary seasonal lighting.
+Luminaries shall not be mounted on the sides or top of the canopy, and the sides or fascias of the canopy shall not be illuminated. - (IV) Lighted Advertising Signs: - 1) Moving, fluttering, blinking, or flashing lights or signs and electronic message signs are prohibited. - 2) The outdoor operation of searchlights, lasers, or other high intensity beams for advertising purposes is prohibited. - (V) Pre-existing Outdoor Lighting: - 1) Any luminaire that replaces a non-conforming, pre-existing luminaire, or any luminaire that is moved, shall meet the standards of this Ordinance. - 2) Pre-existing luminaries that cause glare on any public roadways shall fully comply with this Ordinance immediately. - All pre-existing luminaries shall be in compliance with this Ordinance by January 1, 2016. - (D) Exceptions.
+The following are exempt from this Ordinance: - (I) Temporary luminaries required for construction projects (not to exceed 30 days), - (II) Luminaries related to police, fire, or other emergency services, - (III) Hazard warning luminaries required by federal regulatory agencies, and - (IV) Low intensity temporary seasonal lighting. - (V) The illumination of Federal, State, Local and Military Service Flags that are associated with a principal residential use.